vespa-engine/vespa/ERRATA.md

 ## Errata

-### 2023-02-09: Rare edge cases may cause memory corruption on content nodes when searching an HNSW index together with an index field and using multiple threads per query
+### 2023-02-09: Rare edge case may cause memory corruption on content nodes when searching an HNSW index together with an index field and using multiple threads per query

 Affected version range: **8.78.54** (first release with documented support for the feature triggering the bug) up to **8.116.25** (first release with a complete fix).